thephpleague/oauth2-server/implementing-storage-classes.md

 # Implementing the storage interfaces

-In order to use both the resource server and authorization server you need need to implement a number of interfaces.
+In order to use both the resource server and authorization server you need to implement a number of interfaces.

 If you are using the resource server you need to implement the following interfaces: